jmichel7/UsingMerge.jl/README.md

 your  methods which has  a possibly conflicting  name uses at  least one of your own types in its signature.

-There  is one  technical problems  left (that  I know  of --  there may be others I am not aware):
+I  hope to get feedback.
+My implementation  is perhaps not the best, I kind of parse the output of `methods`.
+There is one technical problem left (that I know of -- there may be others I am not aware):

 I do not know how to implement the above scheme for conflicting macros.
 For example, you can see that the signature of `@btime` is: